 “Dear Vista, I’ve been meaning to write this note for a long time, but as you know, I’m not very good at expressing myself.
 So I’ll just say this.
 I miss your smile.
 I would say that I hope this note finds you well, but as these things go, that won’t be the case.”
-The film Before I Disappear (2014) started off as an Oscar-winning short film directed and written by Shawn Christenson.
-Despite getting negative reviews on its storyline, the overall cinematography and soundtrack choice is remarkably put together.
+“Before I Disappear” (2014) is an Oscar-winning short film written and directed by Shawn Christenson.
+Despite negative reviews on its storyline, the overall cinematography and soundtrack choice is remarkably put together.

-A troubled young man, Richie, decides to end his life once and for all; however, his suicide attempt is interrupted by an urgent call from his sister, who he hasn’t talked to in years, asking him to babysit her precocious daughter Sophia.
-The two embark on an unusual adventure in the dark parts of Manhattan from bowling alleys to drug houses; places that Richie is all too familiar with.
-Sophia is dropped off back at home; however, her mother never comes back home and Richie is left to take care of her after dark continuing their New York adventure.
-With opposite personalities, Sophia and Richie somehow create a bond with each other that nobody would have expected.
-After attempting suicide twice in the same night, Richie spends the rest of the night having hallucinations and passes out due to the wrong pills and poorly wrapped slit wrists.
-Not only does Sophia help Richie through it all, but she shows him a new outlook on life that convinces him to stay alive.
+A troubled young man, Richie, decides to end his life once and for all; however, his suicide attempt is interrupted by an urgent call from his sister, whom he hasn’t talked to in years, asking him to babysit her precocious daughter Sophia.
+The two embark on an unusual adventure in the dark parts of Manhattan, from bowling alleys to drug houses; places that Richie is all too familiar with.
+Sophia is taken back home; however, her mother isn’t there, leaving Richie to take care of the girl for the night.
+Thus, their New York adventure continues.